strampelligiovanni/StraKLIP/README.md

 We present a new pipeline developed to detect and characterize faint astronomical companions at small angular separation from the host star using sets of wide-field imaging observations not specifically designed for High Contrast Imaging analysis.
-The core of the pipeline relies on Karhunen-Lo`eve trun- cated transformation of the reference PSF library to perform PSF subtraction and identify candidates.
+The core of the pipeline relies on Karhunen-Lo`eve truncated transformation of the reference PSF library to perform PSF subtraction and identify candidates.
 Tests of reliability of detections and characterization of companions are made through simulation of binaries and generation of Receiver Operating Characteristic curves for false positive/true positive analysis.
 The algorithm has been successfully tested on